ribombee/texture-vq-vae-wfc/README.md

 # texture-vq-vae-wfc
 This repository contains the source code for a research project on generating "similar" textures to existing ones using a neurosymbolic method.

+## Acknowledgements

+- Much of our VQ-VAE code was based off of the [Kera's tutorial on Vector Quantized-Variational Autoencoders](https://keras.io/examples/generative/vq_vae/) (VQ-VAEs).
+- Our WaveFunctionCollapse code was based on the example code given for the warm-up assignment in CMPUT 652.

 ## Run instructions